Examining Fast Radiatively Driven Responses Using Machine-Learning Weather Emulators: Methods

 These limits are plotted as dashed lines on Figure~\ref{fig:idealized_test_ace}.
 In our idealized test, we check whether the ML emulator response falls within this range.
 Emulators that fall outside this range are violating either the conservation of energy or water, or both, and are therefore manifestly unsuitable for emulating perturbations to RCE.
 As the figure shows, the default ACE fails this idealized test, while our modified ACE passes it handily.

-This test can be readily applied to other ML weather and climate emulators as a convenient way to assess the response to fast feedbacks without the need for coupling to physics-based radiative transfer codes.
+This test can be readily applied to other ML weather and climate emulators as a convenient way to assess the fast responses without the need for coupling to physics-based radiative transfer codes.